matihick/mercadolibre/README.md

 Mercadolibre
 ==============

-Mercadolibre gem implements MELI API (Official API available to interact with Mercadolibre).
+Mercadolibre gem implements MELI API (Official API available to interact with Mercadolibre) and MPAGO API (official API for Mercadopago).

-It implements most of the methods of the official API and it makes it very easy to interact with.
+It implements all the methods of the official API and it makes it very easy to interact with.

 Requirements
 -----------------